Why Choose Cremation?

 Most crematories in America require some kind of closed, rigid container for the cremation process.
 Choices range from cardboard or particleboard containers to hardwood caskets which are suitable for visitations and memorial services before the cremation.

 Urns also vary in price and design.
 Made from a variety of materials including metal, hardwood and ceramic, families can choose a receptacle based on the personality or hobbies of the deceased or even the decor of the room in which it will be placed.
 Sculptured urns are among the very latest in cremation tribute merchandise.
 There are also companies which incorporate cremated remains into crystal sculptures and jewelry.

-Larry or Seth can assist you in making arrangements that suit your preferences and financial situation.
+Rebekah or Erica can assist you in making arrangements that suit your preferences and financial situation.
 Be sure to express your wishes, no matter what they may be.
-Cremation options are limited only by one's imagination, and Larry or Seth will be happy to accommodate your wishes as best as possible.
+Cremation options are limited only by one's imagination, and Rebekah or Erica will be happy to accommodate your wishes as best as possible.